-My goal is to empower empaths to fully embrace their sensitivities and manage the challenges of being a highly sensitive person.
-As a physician and an empath myself, I know how important it is for empaths to gather in community.
-I’ve created this page to support empaths and to educate their loved ones who may need guidance coping with an empath’s sensitivities.
+My goal is to empower empaths and all highly sensitive people to fully embrace their sensitivities and manage the challenges of being a highly sensitive, empathic person.
+As a physician and an empath myself, I know how important it is for an empath to find a supportive community.
+That’s why I’ve created this page to provide empath support and highly sensitive people support and to educate their loved ones who may need guidance coping with an empath’s sensitivities.

 Please check out my book The Empath’s Survival Guide: Life Strategies for Sensitive People to learn about empaths and their experiences.
 Topics in the book include health, weight, relationships, love, work, parenting sensitive children, combating narcissists and other energy vampires, protection techniques & celebrating your gift of sensitivity.
 The companion audio to the book is Essential Tools for Empaths on CD and audible.
 Here is a SAMPLE to listen to.

 I also invite you to participate in Dr. Orloff’s Empath Support Community on Facebook.
 In the group you can submit questions, comments, and feelings about the journey of being an empath.
 In addition, you can sign up for my Empath Support Newsletter where I provide tips and strategies for empaths to thrive.
 I hope you enjoy this page and that it inspires you to embrace the true gift of being an empath.

 Is there a difference between intuition and being an empath?

 Being intuitive means that you are open to non-linear knowledge that comes through gut feelings, ah-ha moments, knowings, sensing energy, and dreams.
 Intuitive empathy is a form of intuition in which you literally sense and absorb energy and information into your own body from other people.
 People can have intuition without being an empath.
 The section in Emotional Freedom on empaths also describes techniques to learn to deal with empathy in a positive way so you aren’t drained by it.